ggpwnkthx/mount_mega.nz/README.md

 ### System Service

-Copy mount-mega.example.service to /etc/systemd/system/ and rename as required.
+Copy `mount-mega.example.service` to `/etc/systemd/system/` and rename to fit your needs.

 Edit the service file to specify paths and user details.